-In the City of Los Angeles, LADWP considers impacts to public safety and has developed protocols in the event of any unplanned outages.
-When an outage occurs, LADWP Electric Trouble Section notifies LAPD, LAFD, and the City Council District for the area affected.
+In the City, LADWP considers impacts to public safety and has developed protocols in the event of any unplanned outages.
+When an outage occurs: LADWP's Electric Trouble Section notifies LAPD and LAFD for the areas affected.

+When an outage occurs, LADWP's Electric Trouble Section sends out summary outage emails approximately every four hours.
 The information given includes the area affected by the outage, the estimated time of restoration, and any updates throughout the outage period including time of actual restoration.
+Members of the Mayor's office are notified via email of significant outages.
+Corporate Safety and Communications would respond to inquiries for additional information from the Mayor's office and coordinate the response based on information they are able to obtain from either Electric Trouble, ECC, or Power System executives.
+Members of LADWP's Intergovernmental Affairs receive the same summary outage emails and would provide information and respond to inquiries from affected City Council offices.
 LAPD and LAFD are also notified of any Life Support Equipment recipients that are affected.
 Customer Call Center will notify these recipients and provide them with the same information and updates.
 In addition to the outside agency notification, the following parties within LADWP are notified:

-- City of Los Angeles Board of Water and Power Commissioners - General Manager - Sr. Assistant General Manager of Power System Construction, Maintenance, and Operation - Sr. Assistant General Manager of Power System Engineering, Planning, & Technical Services - General Counsel of the Los Angeles City Attorney's Office - Director of Power Transmission & Distribution Division - Director of Energy Control and Grid Reliability Division - Director of Power Construction & Maintenance Division - Director of Power Supply Operations - Director of Power Planning, Development, and Engineering Division - Director of Clean Grid Strategy Division - Director of Power New Business Development and Technology Applications - Director of Power Regulatory Compliance and Specifications - Director of Water Operations - Director of Water Distribution - Office of Emergency Management - Communications, Media, & Community Affairs - Key Accounts
+- City of Los Angeles Board of Water and Power Commissioners - General Manager - Sr. Assistant General Manager of Power System Construction, Maintenance, and Operation - Sr. Assistant General Manager of Power System Engineering, Planning, and Technical Services - General Counsel of the Los Angeles City Attorney's Office - Director of Power Transmission & Distribution - Director of Power Construction & Maintenance - Director of Power Supply Operations

+- Director of Power Engineering and Technical Services

+- Director of Resource Planning, Development, & Programs

+- Director of Power Transmission Planning, Regulatory, and Innovation

+- Director of Water Operations

+- Director of Water Distribution

+- Office of Emergency Management

+- Corporate Safety and Communications

+- Key Accounts